 Individual Rate for entire training:

-- Member prices vary per organization, Click to inquire about pricing
+- Prices vary per organization, Click to inquire about pricing

 Group Rate Pricing

-We recommend joining the training as a group, it takes a team to become certified.
+Destination Stewardship is about collaboration so we recommend joining the training as a group.
 Build your team with stakeholders that make up the destination, such as; destination management organization (DMOs), tourism, town and county staff, and land managers.